-1 The estimated 2024 Tax Credit amount was provided by MHFA on March 22, 2023.
+&lt;sup>1 The estimated 2025 Tax Credit amount was provided by MHFA as of January 29, 2024.

 ARTICLE 3 GENERAL CONCEPTS

 Section 3.0.
 This Plan sets forth selection criteria which reflects the housing policies of the Agency, which will be used to determine the priorities for the allocation of Tax Credits within Dakota County.
 This Plan gives preferences as required by Section 42 in allocating Tax Credits among selected projects to: